Real estate finance law in Hungary

 4. Do the shares need to be transferred into the name of the lender or its nominee?

-In the case of enforcement of a quota / share pledges, the lender / its nominee would be entitled to sell the pledged quotas / shares to a third party purchaser.
+In the case of enforcement of a quota / share pledges, the lender / the security agent would be entitled to sell the pledged quotas / shares to a third party purchaser.

 The terms of a share deposit can grant the lender the right, on certain conditions, to acquire / appropriate the shares itself.